enflame/enflame.github.io/README.md

 This repository serves two primary purposes:

-1. Talks are proposed via Git pull requests; just add your talk to <a href="index.html">index.html</a>.
+1. Talks are proposed via Github issues; just open up an issue [here](https://github.com/nycrails/nycrails.github.io/issues/new).
 Anybody who proposes a talk gets early priority access to tickets for that month regardless of whether the talk is accepted.

 Hope to see you next time!